 In the V: the Final Battle mini-series from the 80's, Michael Ironside portrays merc Ham Tyler, whose was initially distrusted by the Resistance as being a warmonger.

-The Vampire Diaries: Damon.
-He's not even LIKED by most of the team, and the main reasons they keep him around is that he's Stefan's brother, it means they know where he is and what he's and will lend a hand if it serves his purposes.
-In Season One, they let him stick around because he was too strong to fight.
+The Vampire Diaries: Damon, in the beginning.
+He's not even LIKED by most of the team, and the main reasons they keep him around are that he's Stefan's brother, it means they know where he is and he'll lend a hand if it serves his purposes.
+In Season One, they just had to deal with having him around because he was too strong to fight.
 In Season Two he's more of a team player, but maybe that's because Bonnie has proven that she could (and almost DID) kill him if angry enough with him.
 Also, Elijah joins them in Season 2 despite being rather antagonistic earlier in the season.

 Warehouse 13: H.G.
 Wells goes from pure villain to a member of the team.
 Artie is certain she'll betray them at any moment.
 And as it stands he was right.
 She eventually betrays the group to wield one of the most powerful and destructive artifacts there is that nearly causes a mass earthquake capable of wiping out all life on earth after (in her eyes) seeing the future world decay so horribly over the years from her time.

 White Collar: Similar to House, the main character (or one of them) is more or less this: Neal Caffrey is a Boxed Crook working with the FBI in exchange for not being in prison.
 Subverted inasmuch as Neal shows signs of reform—to say nothing of the fact that, as a good-natured forger and con artist, Caffrey wasn't terribly evil to start with.
 He is also extremely unwilling to use violence, which is a major factor in what makes him redeemable.

 Young Dracula: Ingrid is this whenever she helps Vlad, which isn't often.